babyeinstein/vibe-coding-for-pms/README.md

 ### For Code Reviews
 - **Use the structured checklist** - Follow the PM code review workflow systematically
 - **Focus on business impact** - Prioritize issues that affect user experience and business logic
-- **Document findings clearly** - Use the review template to communicate effectively with developers
-- **Escalate appropriately** - Know when to block PRs vs. request changes vs. ask for clarification

 ## 🔧 Customization